HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 As we have mentioned we will have default Terminal UI CLI Agent, but pure CLI (Headless) as well.
 All this to run efficiently on all major operating systems such as: Linux, macOS, BSDs, Windows.

 REST API flavor will have several client adaptations so on top of this the following clients will be implemented to cover all features offered by the Terminal UI!
 Web client, Desktops and Mobile apps.
 They will all access the local or remote REST API endpoints (which could be local host by default or configurable remote instance).

+## Automation scripts

+All steps - building, testing, generating the documentation, diagrams, etc. will be fully automatized by proper bash scripts.

+## Launcher icon

+Whenever Helix CLI process in some of its forms is running to the user in its operating system proper icon in some form (launcher icon) will be presented.
+For that purpose generate the icon(s) from the Logo.png from the Assets folder.